About

 AI plays a role in how I create, but only as a tool and never as a substitute.

 I’m comfortable for AI to help my process, but not to define it.
-So I might occasionally use it to help add some initial structure to an idea, challenge a thought or an argument, or suggest relevant references and further reading.
+So I might use it to help add some initial structure to an idea, challenge a thought or an argument, or suggest relevant references and further reading.

 I don’t ask AI to generate topics, perspectives, or finished content.
 The thoughts and voice that you read here will always be my own.